pwgbots/linny-r/README.md

 Open the Command Line Interface (CLI) of your computer.
 On macOS, this will be `Terminal`, on Windows `Command Prompt`.

-At the CLI prompt, change to the main Linny-R directory that contains the file `linny-r-server.js`.
+At the CLI prompt, change to the main Linny-R directory that contains the file `server.js`.
 Then type:

-``node linny-r-server``
+``node server``

 The response should be something similar to:

 <pre>
 Node.js server for Linny-R version 1.0
-Node.js version: v18.4.0
+Node.js version: v18.9.0
 </pre>

 followed by some data on your Linny-R configuration.
 The last line will be something like: